 Moles, gophers and groundhogs invading your backyard can be an absolute nightmare.

+You probably have a big game hunting rifle, huh?
+But what about those critters and varmints on your property?
 Having a good gun can be a huge help in handling these pests.

 Picking the right guns for the right jobs can be difficult sometimes, though, so we decided to help narrow it down for you.

 Even though a handgun with the right ammo can certainly take care of these kinds of common critters, we only covered long guns in this collection of suggestions.

 The following five guns are perfect for backyard critter control.

 This is the dream rifle for all backyard vermin shooters.
 This ultra-quiet takedown Ruger 10/22 sports the Silent-SR suppressed barrel assembly.
 So, after you go through the necessary federal paperwork, this quiet, quick-shooting gem can be yours.

 Is the federal paperwork for a suppressor a pain in the pocket for you?
 Well, pick up a Henry Classic Lever-Action .22 Rifle.
 It'll fire any .22 Long, .22 Long Rifle or .22 Short cartridge, meaning you can keep it a little quieter if you need to.
 The quiet .22 Short ammunition will offer the most practical method for eliminating backyard vermin.
 Or, you can also step up to a hotter, high-velocity .22 Long Rifle hollow-point for larger animals like raccoons and coyotes.